tw93/Pake/README_EN.md

 ## Development

-Refer to the [Tauri documentation](https://tauri.app/v1/guides/getting-started/prerequisites) to quickly configure your environment before you start.
+Before starting, make sure that the computer has installed the Rust and Node environment，refer to the [Tauri documentation](https://tauri.app/v1/guides/getting-started/prerequisites) to quickly configure your environment before you start.
+If you don't understand, it will be more appropriate to use the above command line to pack with one click.

 ```sh
 // Install Dependencies